-- Meanwhile, combine pectin and sugar in a small saucepan, stirring constantly.
+- Meanwhile, combine pectin and water in a small saucepan, stirring constantly.
 Bring to a boil over medium heat, stirring constantly.
 Boil 1 minute.
-Gradually add cooked pectin to strawberries, stirring well.
+Gradually add pectin mixture to strawberries, stirring well.
 Stir 3 minutes or until sugar is almost dissolved.

 - Spoon strawberry mixture into plastic or glass 1-cup freezer jars.
 Wipe rims and cover with lids.
 Let stand at room temperature overnight.
 Freeze until firm.
 Store in freezer.Thaw in refrigerator before serving.